Dung24-6/Dung24-6/README.md

 _**I hope our wisdom will grow with our power, and teach us, that the less we use our power the greater it will be.**_

 Thomas Jefferson

+_**The saddest aspect of life right now is that science gathers knowledge faster than society gathers wisdom.**_

+Isaac Asimov